-The Home Advancement website offers advice on other options, including home equity loans, government-backed financing through Federal Housing Administration (FHA) Title I loans, and state incentives available for energy-efficient roofing options.
+The Home Advancement website offers advice on alternatives, including home equity loans, government-backed financing through Federal Housing Administration (FHA) Title I loans, and state incentives available for energy-efficient roofing options.

-The best option, of course, is to plan for this repair and be able to pay cash, so that you have no borrowing costs.
+The best option, of course, is to plan for this repair and to pay cash for it, so that you have no borrowing costs.